 Turn each burner dial to the desired temperature setting.
 For example, the burner on the far left to high for direct heating; the center temperature is medium, and the far-right burner is set to low or off for indirect heating.

-The top rack of your grill can serve as an indirect zone too.
-Anything that’s away from direct heat but still able to absorb it counts as an indirect heating zone.
+Zone Cooking Pro Tip: The top rack of your grill can serve as an indirect zone too.
+Anything that’s away from direct heat but can still absorb it is an indirect heating zone.

 A bigger grill can pull off a 3-zone split-fire scenario, too.

 As with a charcoal grill, you light burners at the grill’s far ends, one burner on high and the other burner on medium or low.